Sewing

 Making

-Memories Victorian Undergarments - There were large one size fits
+Memories Victorian Undergarments - There were some large one size fits

 all black satin bloomers made by Funhouse that I saw in New Orleans